Choosing a College

 Overview

 Choosing a college can feel overwhelming at the beginning.
 In this section, we will review the different types of schools and provide the information you need to think through the choice of where to apply.
-We will discuss evaluating your needs, evaluating community college and 4-year degrees, and address special considerations for active duty applicants.

 A Comparison of Different Types of Schools